maheshsabnis/DXC_Blazor_Traning/readme1.md

 		- Components are now knowing each other
 	- Using Browser's State
 		- LocalStorage and Sesion Storage
+			- Use the same Origin Policy, they are instantiated for the DOmain from which the page is loaded in browser
+		- Balzored.LocalStorage
+			- Maintain the  state of data even after the browser is closed
+			- This data will be available for next sesion for the same origin
+		- Blazored.SesionStoreage
+			- Volatile for a browser's instance.
+When the Browser is closed the LocalStorage will be cleaned
+		- These packages must be registred at application level
 	- State Management across Components w/o using browser's resources
 	- Templates for Components for reusability
 	- Lazy Loading of Components